web3normad/trade-bridge-project/README.md

 ## Description

-&nbsp;&nbsp;&nbsp;&nbsp; **Trade Bridge** is a decentralized commodity exchange platform that allows buyers and sellers to trade commodities in a trustless environment using blockchain technology.
+&nbsp;&nbsp;&nbsp;&nbsp; **Trade Bridge** is a decentralized commodity marketplace platform that allows buyers and sellers to trade commodities in a trustless environment using blockchain technology.
 The platform incorporates tokenization, decentralized and NFT minting/burning to represent commodity ownership.
 It also handles disputes between parties and includes a fee system to sustain platform operations

 ## Table of Contents
 1. [Installation](#installation)